Yubico/webauthn-recovery-extension/README.md

   Robin
   ```

-  This corresponds to using the main authenticator for day-to-day authentication
+  This corresponds to using the primary authenticator for day-to-day
-  while the backup authenticator is stored away in a safe place.
+  authentication while the backup authenticator is stored away in a safe place.

 - In stage 3, only Bob and Robin may communicate.